Registration is on first come, first serve basis. Full payment is due at time of registration.

 No refunds, credits or make-ups for camper absences.

 Online registration processing fees are non-refundable.

-Transfers/schedule changes granted space permitting with a $25 processing fee per transfer.
+Transfers/Schedule Changes: We will try to grant transfers/schedule changes if space permits with a $25 processing fee per transfer.

 Center Cancellations: The Center reserves the right to cancel any session not meeting minimum enrollments, in such a case full refunds will be issued less any applied discounts.